 Hundreds of thousands turn their eyes up to see the stunning and brief display of the cherry blossoms.
 Starting as early as January in Okinawa, and ending in May in Hokkaido, cherry blossom entrances the nation, and the world, each year.
 So where should you enjoy the ephemeral beauty of the blossom?
 How about taking … Continue reading Tour the blossoms by foot in Tokyo

 You may have heard of the great gardens of Japan, Genkyuen is a hidden gem worthy of a visit.

 Sakura season is already ramping up in Japan with big brands such as Starbucks and Asahi having released their sakura themed products for this spring.
 Although the cherry blossom front hasn't started yet, here are my top 5 places to view the cherry blossom this spring!
 5. Nakameguro , Tokyo Nakameguro is usually just visited … Continue reading Top 5 cherry blossoms spots in Japan

 This image is probably one of the most famous and well known images of Japan, sakura flowers, Mount Fuji and a vermillion structure all in one place!
 What is the Chureito Pagoda?
-The Chureito pagoda is park of Arakura Sengen shrine, sitting on the side of Mount Arakurayama.
-It was built as a peace memorial … Continue reading Chureito Pagoda: Japan in one shot
+Chureito pagoda is part of Arakura Sengen shrine, sitting on the side of Mount Arakurayama.
+It was built as a peace memorial in … Continue reading Chureito Pagoda: Japan in one shot

 In most countries great tourist attractions or areas of great beauty close at 5pm, tourism is over for the night and everything is barred shut, this is especially true in the UK where I live.
 So with this mentality I traveled to Japan, visiting the tourist destinations during the day and used the evenings for … Continue reading Exploring Japan after dark